 Location: Durham, North Carolina

-This elementary school science teacher posts fun science experiment how-to videos for kids and parents, explains simple science concepts and even participates in viral TikTok dance challenges with some of her fellow teachers.
-She recently wrapped up an entire series of over a hundred summer science experiments.
-It’s no wonder why she describes herself in her TikTok bio as “a real life Ms. Frizzle.”
+This elementary school science teacher posts fun and easy science experiment how-to videos for kids and parents, explains simple science concepts and even participates in viral TikTok dance challenges with some of her students and fellow teachers.
+It’s no wonder why she describes herself in her TikTok bio as “a real life Mrs. Frizzle.”

 2. Monarch Momma